 We believe the compensation of our executive officers should be internally consistent and equitable in order to motivate our employees to seek to create stockholder value.
 We have a commitment to internal pay equity, and our compensation committee monitors the relationship between the compensation of our executive officers and the compensation of our other employees.
-Our compensation committee reviewed a comparison of the compensation of our chief executive officer (base salary, incentive pay and stock option awards) to the compensation (base salary, incentive pay and stock option awards) of all of our employees in 2021.
-For 2021, the median of the annual total compensation of all of our employees, excluding the compensation of our chief executive officer, was \$76,960, and the annual total compensation of our chief executive officer in 2021 was \$897,675.
+Our compensation committee reviewed a comparison of the compensation of our chief executive officer (base salary, incentive pay and stock option awards) to the compensation (base salary, incentive pay and stock option awards) to the compensation of our chief executive officer, was stock option awards) of all of our employees in 2021.
+For 2021, the median of the annual total compensation of our chief executive officer in 2021 was \$897,675.
 Thus, the ratio of the annual total compensation of our chief executive officer in 2021 to the median of the annual total compensation in 2021 of all of our other employees was 11.7 to 1.